open-dynamic-robot-initiative/master-board/documentation/masterboard_communication.md

 There are four types of packets.
 Packets coming from the computer containing command data are called **Command** packets, and packets coming from the master board containing sensor data are called **Sensor** packets.
 On top of these two, an initialization packet called **Init** packet is used to put the master board in its control mode and bond it to an interface running on the computer.
 The master board will respond to an initialization packet with an acknowledgement packet called **Ack** packet.

 All packets contain a number called **Session ID** identifyng the link between the master board and a specific instance of the interface.
 This is used to prevent multiple programs from controlling the robot at once.
 The **Init** packet is used to set it up.
+**Session Id** of **0** is reserved for when the masterboard boots up and should not be used otherwise.

 ### Init packet (4 Bytes)
 Protocol version | Session ID |